-At this juncture, the Utility Improvement Loans have been approved by the Delaware Water Infrastructure Advisory Council, the Community has been formally annexed into the territorial limits of the City of Lewes (effective April 14, 2022), the Community owner has signed a Memorandum of Understanding (“MOU”) for the Project (the Community owner signed on April 19, 2022), and the Community owner is working with the BPW and DNREC to finalize all of the documentation required to finalize and implement the MOU.
-Construction of the Utility Improvements is expected to commence in the late Spring or early Summer of 2022 and be completed 16 months thereafter.
+At this juncture, the Utility Improvement Loans have been approved by the Delaware Water Infrastructure Advisory Council, the Community has been formally annexed into the territorial limits of the City of Lewes (effective April 14, 2022), the Community owner has signed a Memorandum of Understanding (“MOU”) for the Project (the Community owner signed on April 19, 2022), and the BPW has awarded a contract to Teal Construction and issued a notice to proceed with construction of the Utility Improvements (March 2023).
+Construction of the Utility Improvements is expected to commence in April 2023 and be completed 16 months thereafter.